-We’ve rounded up ten of the best and most popular HR systems for businesses in the UK in 2019.
+We’ve rounded up ten of the best and most popular types of HR software uk providers are offering:

 Sage Business Cloud People makes up part of Sage’s Business Cloud suite, which also includes accounting software.
 Its HR program caters to medium and large businesses and can support up to 5,000 employees, with a minimum of 200.

 As you would expect, Sage’s offering covers all the bases.
 Timesheets, attendance tracking, performance reviews and engagement surveys are all present.
 Applicant tracking systems and onboarding take care of new recruits and the system keeps track of salary, bonuses and benefits.
 Surprisingly, there is no scheduling facility, so it’s not the ideal fit for businesses working by rota.

 Sage Business Cloud People includes a full self-service portal.
 Here, employees can book time off, access documents and manage their benefits.

 Pricing varies, but a free demo is available on request.

 London’s own bob is a bespoke HR system for small to medium-sized businesses.
 Its biggest selling point is its use of automation and its ability to generate actionable insights on staff.

 bob’s interface is one of the most human we’ve come across.
 Its company dashboard shows at a glance with photos of which employees are out of office and why; brightly-coloured insights show what percentages of staff enjoy rock music, eat meat and play football.
 A partnership with Perkbox offers staff benefits including discounted cinema, retail and travel.

 As bob is a bespoke platform, pricing depends upon your business’s specific needs; your first 14 days are free.